dome9/cloud-bots/README.md

 # Overview
 ## What is this ?
-Cloud-Supervisor 2 is an **automatic remediation solution for AWS** built on top of Dome9's Continuous Compliance capabilities
+Cloud-Bots is an **automatic remediation solution for AWS** built on top of Dome9's Continuous Compliance capabilities

 ## Why and when would I need it ?
 Dome9 Compliance Engine continuously scans the relevant cloud account (AWS,Azure,GCP) for policy violations, and then alert and report.<br/>